EU

 BMW Welt - Pilgrimage to the Heart of Automotive Industry

 BMW is not the oldest brand in the automotive industry, and definitely not the largest one by sales or production.
-It's also often seen as too conservative when it comes to its design and playing catch-up in the electric vehicle market, reluctant to leave their famous gas-powered internal combustion engines behind.
-But there is something in BMW that attracts and retains so many loyal fans throughout the world, so I decided to visit its headquarters in Munich, Germany and take a plant tour to see myself how legendary BMW cars are produced.
+It's also often seen as too conservative when it comes to its design and playing catch-up in the electric vehicle market, reluctant to leave its famous gas-powered internal combustion engines behind.
+But there is something in BMW that attracts and retains so many loyal fans throughout the world, so I decided to visit its headquarters in Munich, Germany and take a plant tour to see how legendary BMW cars are produced.

 By the way, the BMW office tower is designed like a 4-cylinder engine.

-The plant in Munich has been in operations since 1922, and despite what many people (myself included) have thought, it only produced 3 series and M4 cars.
+The plant in Munich has been in operation since 1922, and despite what many people (myself included) have thought, it only produced 3 series and M4 cars.
 All other cars are produced elsewhere with the largest plan (5,000,000 sq m / 1,150 acres) being in South Carolina, US.

 The plant produces about 1,000 cars per day, non-stop 24 hours 5 days a week, with absolutely all vehicles made on a prior order from clients (no inventory).

-The workflow at the plant is designed with a German precision and punctuality in mind, so that each worker, whatever he or she is doing, spends between 58 and 64 seconds per car.
+The workflow at the plant is designed with German precision and punctuality in mind, so that each worker, whatever he or she is doing, spends between 58 and 64 seconds per car.

-The car manufacturing includes a press shop, a body assembly shop, a paint and a finishing shops.
+The car manufacturing includes a press shop, a body assembly shop, a paint and a finishing shop.
 Each shop has its own distinct smell.
 Do you know what BMW uses to blow dust away before painting?
 A roller with emu feathers!
 They replace it every 6 months.

 Each robot at the plant costs between 80,000 and 280,000 US dollars.
 A precision of 0.01 mm / 0.0004 inch requires a lot of investment.
-My favourite part of the plant tour was when robots perform an initial body part assembly.
+My favourite part of the plant tour was when robots performed an initial body part assembly.

-A quality control uses image recognition to identify defects by comparing an actual result with a benchmark.
+Quality control uses image recognition to identify defects by comparing an actual result with a benchmark.

 The recession continued until 1961 when BMW introduced a compact sedan 1500 which would later become a legendary 3 series.
 That's it from me.
 If you want to learn more, you should come visit a BMW plant by yourself.
 You'll like it!